Covid-19 affected beamtime

 MAX IV policy for re-scheduling of Covid-19 affected beamtime

 MAX IV is committed to offer all accepted beamtime proposals a possibility to conduct their experiments even during these difficult times.
-The MAX IV policy for beamtime and Covid-19 (Covid rescheduling policy [pdf]) lays out our general rules for all beamtime affected during the pandemic and is valid until 28 February 2022.
-I applies backward to all proposals since the beginning of the pandemic.
+The MAX IV policy for beamtime and Covid-19 rescheduling policy pdf fund below lays out our general rules for all beamtime affected during the pandemic and is valid until 28 February 2022.
+It applies backward to all proposals since the beginning of the pandemic.
 Please contact the user office () if you have questions as to how to apply these rules to your specific case.
 We acknowledge that in the current situation our rules might not cover every case and we are committed to reasonable and flexible solutions which the MAX IV user office will assess on a case by case basis.

 Q: Will my beamtime be re-scheduled if I cancel due to Covid-19?